IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Writing.markdown

 Device drivers and protocol design are two areas where one could get really technical and dive into very complex topics, though this guide doesn't need to be.
 We're going to write a device driver that processes incomming commands and returns responses conforming to a standard specification that we're going to write first.

 What device are we targetting?
 We could design a USB device and write a Linux Kernel module, but that'd be too heaftly of a task for a single blog post, so instead, we're going to stick a device that doesn't require an OS or even a Kernel.
 I decided to go Arduino, but everything discussed here works just fine with ESP8266 or any boards that allow you to flash Arduino-compiled code.

+## Project Setup

 I'm also going to use [Platformio](http://platformio.org/) to ease up the build and deployment process.
 If you don't have `Platformio` installed, the following command should take care of that part for you:

 ```bash
 $ pip install platformio